pgjones/quart-db/docs/tutorials/quickstart.rst

 ==========

-A simple CRUD API can be written as given below, noting that the database url should be customised to match your setup.
+A simple CRUD API can be written as given below, noting that the database url should be customised to match your setup (the given URL creates an in memory sqlite database).

 .. code-block:: python
     :caption: schema.py